veekas/climate-cant-wait/README.md

 # todo

+- create bike trek page
+- implement notes from ruth:
+First Page:
+- Highlight the Rally and Trek (either list all the trek events there or link to a separate page on the bike trek.)
+Add the rally graphic
+- Switch from join us button to Come to Albany on Ap 22 button
+- add the bill Mckibben video -- move the Jan video to the About page About page --
+- add the Jan video
+- and list member orgs bigger.
+Take action page
+- change Sign up --to Join us in Albany - Registration link On the bills page
+- Add Renewable Capitol Bill numbers -- (A9341, McDonald; S8221 Breslin)

 - update main buttons to the general sign up link
 - fix that picture
 - sentence about adding info about january 25th